orchidsoftware/orchid.software/docs/en/hig/naming.md

 A good screen name should:

 - Consist of one or two simple nouns.
-- Be related to the app’s domain (for example: Source for a links news)
+- Be related to the app’s domain (for example: "Source" for a links news)
 - Be short (less than 15-50 characters).
 - Be easy to pronounce.
 - Be easily paired with a good app icon, such as by referencing a physical object.